somnicattus/rotery/README.md

 You can smoothly use Remeda with Rotery combined, because Rotery has compatible pipelining system with Remeda!

-## Throttling (concurrent async processes)
+## Async processes in a certain concurrency level

-`throttle` allows asynchronous processes to be run in a specified level of concurrency.
+`concurrency` allows asynchronous processes to be run in a specified level of concurrency.

 By default, the results are generated asynchronously in the order of completion, not in the order of input (the first completed result will be emitted first).
 FIFO (the result of first input will be emitted first) is also available as an option.